Grand Classica accidents and incidents

 No injuries were reported.
 Both vessels continued on their scheduled itineraries without any delays.

 (Costa Classica) On December 23, 2005, the ship was docked in call port Funchal (Madeira Portugal), when on a Costa Cruises sponsored shore excursion 5 passengers (all of the Italian nationality) died in a bus crash incident.
 The tour bus overturned on the road leading to Sao Vicente.
 Another 43 passengers were injured, among those a 9-month-old baby boy.

 The investigation indicated that the bus was speeding and the driver was tested positive for alcohol.

 (Costa Classica) On August 24, 2005, while navigating in Aegean Sea (Mediterranean), the vessel experienced a fire accident off the Poros Island (35 ml / 60 km south of Piraeus-Athens (mainland Greece).
 The incident occurred at ~9:30 am.
 The fire affected the aft starboard side and was extinguished after ~30 min.

-No injuries were reported, but the ship suffered major interior damages (in the galley / kitchen area) and Costa Crociere had to cancel the voyage.
-As compensation, all passengers received full refund, plus 25% future Costa cruise booking discount.
+No injuries were reported, but the ship suffered major interior damages (in the galley/kitchen area) and Costa Crociere had to cancel the voyage.
+As compensation, all passengers received a full refund, plus 25% future Costa cruise booking discount.
 The ship entered service again on Aug 21, leaving from Venice Italy.